codersclub/DRKB/database/bde/dberror/blob_error/index.md

     - TCP/IP
     - IPX/SPX-compatible Protocol  If the problem disappears, attempt to add back in all protocols except for the last one that was taken out.
-Again, make sure netBEUI\'s default protocol check box is checked.
+Again, make sure netBEUI's default protocol check box is checked.

 3. Windows NT Only used as a Workstation: On the Network Bindings page of the Network Properties, set the NetBEUI Protocol to be at the top of